memoli1/url-shortener/README.md

   Prevent abuse by limiting how often a client can submit URLs within a time window.

-- **Switch to a more persistent database**
+- **Switch to a persistent database**

     The current setup uses an in-memory H2 database, which is ideal for development and testing.
-In production, a more persistent and scalable option like PostgreSQL or MySQL should be used.
+In production, a persistent and scalable option like PostgreSQL or MySQL should be used.

 - **Introduce caching to speed up URL resolution**

     Adding a caching layer (e.g., Redis) for resolving short URLs could reduce database load and improve performance, especially for frequently accessed URLs.

-- **Return full shortened URL (`https://DKB/abc123`) instead of just the short code**
+- **Return full shortened URL (`https://shortenerUrl/abc123`) instead of just the short code**

     This can be easily configured via application properties or environment variable in a real deployment with a known domain.